SSahas/Conversational_chatbot/README.md

 # Agno Chatbot - React Frontend + FastAPI Backend

+A conversational chatbot for your website build in 15 min.
+The chatbot in the first step takes in the url of your website and scrapes all the website and stores the information of the website as knowledge base.
+The agent can then be deployed to your websit easily using html iframe.
+The model can work as a chatbot for your website where users can come and ask questions about your website and get human response like answers.

+# Improvements

+- we will add an option to optinally upload documents like pdf's , text or word documents along with the url's so the chatbot can get and keep knowledge about the website not only from url's but also from documents.
+- Add the abilty for the chatbot to navigate to a certain place in the website what user actually to go.

 A full-stack chatbot application using Agno AI with a React frontend and FastAPI backend.

 ## Project Structure